newcontext-oss/kitchen-terraform/examples/aws_provider/detailed.md

 the AMI used in the example module.

-The `local` group omits the `hostnames` setting, which means that its specified control will be executed locally rather than on remotely on a server in the Terraform state.
+The `local` group omits the `hostnames` setting, which means that its specified controls will be executed locally rather than remotely on a server in the Terraform state.

 ### Platforms